CitadelCS/csci-202/README.md

 ## Environment Setup (Faculty)

 1.)
 Install maven 3.6.0 and Java JDK 11.
 JDK located [here](https://openjdk.java.net/install/).
 If you have a Mac you can use `brew`.
+If you don't want to install Maven you can use the `./mvnw` wrapper command instead.

 ```bash
 brew install maven